kmk9461/advanced_python/README.md

-Mission: Our codebase consists of a !.
+Our codebase consists of the following.

 I. Installation & Set-up